Release Date: December 12, 2012

-The fellowship will cover a period from August 2013 to May
+The fellowship will cover a period from August 2013 to May 2014.

 Applicants must be PhD students enrolled in a humanities field at UB, a field that Seeman says will be "broadly defined," and have completed all coursework and oral exams by September 2012.

-The stipend will cover the recipient's participation in a mandatory two-day training program in August in New York City, and
+The stipend will cover the recipient's participation in a mandatory two-day training program in August in New York City, and fellowship-related events.

 Interested applicants should submit an online application, including CV and references, by Feb.
 1. The CV should indicate when the applicant achieved ABD status.

 The application is online at https://nych.wufoo.com/forms/x7p9a5/.

 The new fellowship joins a wide selection of funding programs and awards already offered by the UB Humanities Institute.

 These include faculty Humanities' Faculty Research Fellowships, Advanced PhD Fellowships, UB Libraries' Special Collections Fellowships, the Distinguished Scholar-in-Residence Program, Digital Humanities Initiative at Buffalo Research Funding, funding for small research projects and fellowships to attend Dartmouth University's annual Futures of American Studies Institute.

 Information on all UB Humanities Institute research and funding programs can be found at http://www.humanitiesinstitute.buffalo.edu/fellowshipsresearch/index.shtml.

 Patricia Donovan has retired from University Communications.
 To